thenpingme/docs/projects.md

 ## Dashboard

 Your project dashboard will give you a high-level overview of all of your configured tasks, so that you can see they're running as expected.
-It is useful to see the current time relative to your application timezone.

 The total number of tasks, executions, and alerts as available for your team's plan are displayed at the top of your project dashboard.

 Comparing the number of executions between the current and previous 30 day periods gives you quick insight into the consistency of task execution, whilst the total number of alerts gives you an indication of the overall health of your tasks between periods.

-Below the period metrics, you'll also see a timeline of project alerts for the preceding 30 days, showing you any problematic days.
+Below the period metrics, you'll also see a timeline of project alerts for the preceding 30 days, helping you to pinpoint problematic days.

 Any current alerts are shown below the alert timeline, whilst recent alerts - closed alerts from the preceding 24 hours - are displayed below your task schedule.